bonaparte/bonaparte/advanced/create_components.md

 And pull requests are welcome as well of course ;)

 ##### Created a new component?
-Submit a pull request and to add it to this documentation!
+Add it to the documentation and submit a pull request!